Riemann-Theta Boltzmann Machine: RTBM theory

 The probability that the system will be in a specific state is given by the Boltzmann distribution \beq\eqlabel{BoltzmannP} P(v,h) = \frac{e^{-E(v,h)}}{Z}\,. \eq Marginalization of $h$ yields the distribution for the visible units, \ie,

 with the free energy as defined in \req{Fdef}.
 As we have closed form expressions for both $Z$ and $F$, we can immediately write down the closed form solution \beq\eqlabel{Pv} P(v) =\sqrt{ \frac{\det T}{(2\pi)^{N_v}} } \, e^{- \frac{1}{2}v^t T v-B_v^t v - \frac{1}{2} B^t_v T^{-1} B_v} \, \frac{\tilde\theta\left(B_h^t+v^t W |Q\right)}{\tilde\theta\left(B^t_h -B_v^t T^{-1} W|Q-W^t T^{-1}W\right)}\,. \eq We observe that $P(v)$ consists of a multi-variate Gaussian for the visible units with a visible unit dependent prefactor given by a Riemann-Theta function.
 This probability distribution for the visible units of the RTBM is one of the core results of this work.
-Note that this density is well-defined when $T$, $Q$ and $A/T$ are positive definite (\cf, \req{SchurCompl}).
+Note that this density is well-defined for $T$, $Q$ and $A/T$ positive definite (\cf, \req{SchurCompl}), which explains why we required above $A$ to be positive definite.
 Furthermore, in order that $P(v)$ is real, we take these matrices to be real, and $B_v$ as well.
 The coupling matrix $W$ and the bias $B_h$ can then be chosen either both from the real (phase I) or the imaginary (phase II) axis, giving rise to a two phase structure connected at the null-space of $W$ and $B_{h}$.
 The realness of $P(v)$ in phase II follows from the fact that in the Riemann-Theta function summation \req{RTdef} the imaginary parts cancel out between terms with $n$ reflected at the origin.

 For illustration, some plots of $P(v)$ in the $N_v=1$ case for a sample choice of parameters are given in figure \ref{PvPlots}.

 We observe that for appropriate choices of parameters non-trivial generalizations of the Gaussian are obtained.
 Note that the moments of the probability density \req{Pv} can be easily calculated: see appendix \ref{MomentsSec}.